-In the past improvisation was as important in early music as it is now in jazz and pop music.
-Mozart, Bach and Vivaldi were all improvising stars.
-The Scroll Ensemble brings back this now lost art to revive the vivacity of the relationship between the audience and the performer.
+In the past improvisation was just as important in classical music as it is in Jazz nowadays.
+Beethoven, Bach and Paganini were all improvising stars.
+The Scroll Ensemble brings back this lost art, always trying to push boundaries further by improvising as an ensemble.

-The audience is involved by providing themes, singing, performing without stands, dancing and an interactive presentation.
-Musicians and audience, the music, become playful again!
+The audience is involved by, for example, offering themes, singing and participating in interactive improvisations.
+Musicians and audience become playful again!

 In their programmes they combine this playfulness with their own research.
 For example in their programme “Inventions”, where the road to learning how to improvise an invention is playfully illuminated with audience interaction.
 In “Game of Themes” the ensemble members compete with each other, the audience giving them instructions inspired by improvisation theatre.

 In 2015 they were finalists in the York Early Music International Artist Competition.
 They performed for Queen Beatrix (2008), in the Thüringer Bachwochen (2018), in the cinema film “Michiel de Ruyter” (2015), in Concertgebouw Amsterdam and collaborated with such diverse artists as Patrick Ayrton, Guus Jansen, Christina Pluhar (L’Arpeggiata), Luciana Mancini, Thomas Boysen and Bert Mooiman.

 Being active artists in the field of Early Music (ensemble members performing with the likes of English Baroque Soloists or Ensemble Pygmalion), they are immensely grateful to the Festival de Musique Improvisée, for awarding them the Gaël Liardon Scholarship in 2020, so they can devote more time to their love for sharing and learning improvisation.